kammitama5/kammitama5.github.io/_posts/2018-7-24-Tuesday-July-24th.md

    I saw their video, which was on two chapters I've completed (7 and 8 I believe), and it was really interesting to see how their solutions differed from my own when I was trying to solve the problems by myself.
 I would definitely say that's a good experience to have.
 Right now, I'm on Chapter 11 of the book.
- - I also became interested in learning Isabelle, in an effort to learn something that is similar to Haskell (ie types) but also will help me learn about how to write and check proofs.
+ - I also became interested in learning [Isabelle](https://en.wikipedia.org/wiki/Isabelle_(proof_assistant)), in an effort to learn something that is similar to Haskell (ie types) but also will help me learn about how to write and check proofs.
+This will make me a more conscientious and accurate programmer, who is better prepared to break problems down into smaller ones and solve them accordingly (at least according to Haskell Yoda). :)

 ## Other than that
  - Great news!
-I got in as a student volunteer for ICFP!!! :)
+I got in as a student volunteer for [ICFP](https://conf.researchr.org/home/icfp-2018)!!! :)
    I'm definitely psyched!
 So looking forward to attending!!!